JoaoLages/diffusers-interpret/README.md

 Check other functionalities and more implementation examples in [here](https://github.com/JoaoLages/diffusers-interpret/blob/main/notebooks/).

 ## Future Development
+- [ ] Add interactive display of all the images that were generated in the diffusion process
 - [ ] Add interactive bounding-box and token attributions visualization
 - [ ] Add unit tests
 - [ ] Add example for `diffusers_interpret.LDMTextToImagePipelineExplainer`